rdk/p2rank-datasets/README.md

     - obtained from MetaPocket 2.0 web server by a python script in Fall 2017 using default parameters
 * DeepSite
     - obtained from DeepSite web server by a python script in Fall 2017 using default parameters
+* P2Rank
+    - correspond to P2Rank 2.0 with default parameters

 # modifications

 * 1xgf.pdb removed from holo4k datasets (all UNK groups, no ligands)
+*